hand holding glass of water

 What is in Tap Water?

 While tap water may be perceived as a secure potable resource in the majority of developed nations, it is by no means entirely devoid of impurities, thus potentially giving rise to serious health hazards.
-Even after undergoing various forms of treatment, tap water is susceptible to being adulterated by a litany of harmful substances, including but not limited to aluminum, arsenic, copper, iron, lead, pesticides, herbicides, uranium, and many others, all of which are known to pose a significant threat to human health and well-being.
-As elucidated by the Neilsen Research Corporation, a leading authority in water quality analysis, the perils associated with tap water are manifold, and warrant close attention and rigorous remedial measures to ensure the safety and protection of public health.
+Even after undergoing various forms of treatment, tap water is susceptible to being adulterated by a litany of harmful substances, including but not limited to aluminum, copper, lead, herbicides, and many others, all of which are known to pose a significant threat to human health and well-being.
+As elucidated by the a renowned corporation, leading authority in water quality analysis, the perils associated with tap water are manifold, and warrant close attention and rigorous remedial measures to ensure the safety and protection of public health.

-For instance, overconsumption of copper has been linked to liver damage and kidney disease.
-Lead, which commonly comes from the pipes that the water flows through, can have serious and long-lasting effects on young children, pregnant women, and adults alike.
-Exposure to lead can result in slowed growth, anemia, lower IQ, reproductive problems, decreased kidney function, and cardiovascular effects..
+For instance, overconsumption of copper has been linked to liver and kidney damage.
+As for lead, which commonly comes from water pipes, it can have serious and long-lasting effects on young children, pregnant women, and adults alike.

-The issue of lead contamination has been widely reported in cities across the United States, with Flint, Michigan, being one of the most infamous cases of government neglect leading to a severe public health crisis.
-Other cities like Pittsburgh, Pennsylvania, and Milwaukee, Wisconsin, have also encountered similar problems with lead in their water supply systems.
-Additionally, rural areas in low-income regions, particularly in Oklahoma and Texas, have been found to have some of the most contaminated water (The New York Times).
+The issue of lead contamination has been widely reported in cities across the United States, with Flint, Michigan, being one of the most infamous cases of government neglect leading to a severe public crisis.
+Pittsburgh, Pennsylvania, and Milwaukee, Wisconsin, have also encountered similar problems with lead.
+Additionally, rural areas in low-income regions, particularly in Oklahoma and Texas, have been found to have highly contaminated water (The New York Times).

 Not only can tap water contain foreign substances, but it’s also important to bear in mind that it may house byproducts generated during the treatment process.
 The introduction of chlorine into the water system results in the production of halogenated disinfection byproducts (DBPs), which, as per studies, are associated with a higher risk of developing bladder cancer as well as reproductive and developmental effects.

-To make matters worse, pharmaceuticals have been found in water supplies that seep in through the sewage system, either from human excrement (in the toilet) or when people flush their medicines down the drain.
-The World Health Organization (WHO) warns that consuming trace amounts of drugs in our water supply may have unknown long-term effects, making it a highly unsuitable choice for daily consumption.
-Although the chlorination treatment process that tap water usually undergoes removes around 50% of pharmaceuticals from public water systems, according to WHO, the amount of elimination depends on the type of drug, as per a study by Harvard.
+To make matters worse, pharmaceutical compounds have been detected in water sources infiltrating via the wastewater infrastructure, either through human waste (in toilets) or when individuals dispose of their medications by flushing them down the drain.
+The World Health Organization said that consuming trace amounts of drugs in our water supply may have unknown effects on the long run, making it a highly unsuitable choice for daily consumption.
+Although typical chlorination applied to tap water removes around 50% of pharmaceuticals, the amount of elimination varies depending on the specific drug.

 The Complexity of Tap Water Regulation and Monitoring